Portrait of Dalton Hale, a Barrister at Atkin Chambers

 Clients describe Dalton as “knowledgeable, thorough, proactive and original in approach” and “an effective advocate” with “great attention to detail”.
 He has a broad practice covering all areas of Chambers’ work, including construction, engineering, infrastructure, energy and utilities, insurance, and technology.
 He is listed for Construction in both Chambers UK Bar Guide and The Legal 500.

 He frequently acts as sole counsel, as well as junior counsel as part of larger teams.
 He represents and advises clients both domestically and internationally and is instructed on various high-value and technically complex disputes, as well as on a number of smaller matters.
-He is experienced in all stages of litigation, arbitration, and adjudication.
+He is experienced in all stages of litigation, arbitration and adjudication, as well as other forms of dispute resolution.

 CONSTRUCTION, ENGINEERING AND INFRASTRUCTURE